jovotech/jovo-framework/docs/workflows/cli/README.md

 ### Troubleshooting

-Find out more about technical requirements here: [Getting Started > Installation](../01_getting-started#technical-requirements './installation#technical-requirements').
+Find out more about technical requirements in our [Installation Guide](../../basic-concepts/installation/README.md#technical-requirements './installation#technical-requirements').

 If you had the CLI installed before the release of `v1.0`, and are running into problems after updating it to the newest version, please try to uninstall it globally before you install it again: